DhruvBhatnagar99/PowerBI-Project-Engineering-College-Decision-Dashboard/README.md

 ### Project Overview:
 This Power BI project assists students in choosing engineering colleges in India.
-The dashboard offers:
+The interactive dashboard offers:

-1. Visual insights into college rankings based on key parameters.
+1. Visual insights into College Rankings based on key parameters.
 2. Interactive maps showcasing top colleges across regions.

 Designed for ease of use, this project empowers students to make informed decisions about their education.
-Explore rankings, faculty quality, and placements to find the best-fit engineering college.
+Explore rankings, faculty quality, and placements to find the best-fit Engineering College.